Microsoft Licensing

 The best choice depends on your usage scenarios (particularly number of users vs. processor power) and the edition of SQL Server you are running.

-- SQL Server Editions: The main editions are Standard and Enterprise (there are others like Web and Developer โ Developer is free for non-production, and Web is only for service providers).
+• SQL Server Editions: The primary editions are Standard and Enterprise (with additional options such as Web and Developer – Developer is available for non-production use, and Web is intended for service providers only).
 The edition matters because:

-- Standard Edition can be licensed either Server+CAL or Per Core.
-It has some features and performance limitations (for example, it supports less compute and lacks some high-end features), but it is sufficient for many departmental or mid-tier applications.
+• Standard Edition can be licensed either Server+CAL or Per Core.
+It has some features and performance limitations (for example, it supports less computing and lacks some high-end features), but it is sufficient for many departmental or mid-tier applications.

-- Enterprise Edition is the top tier with a full feature set and is optimized for large-scale, mission-critical deployments.
-Since SQL Server 2012, Enterprise hasย onlyย been licensed per core (you cannot use the Server+CAL model for Enterprise edition).
+• Enterprise Edition is the top-tier option, offering a comprehensive feature set and optimized for large-scale, mission-critical deployments.
+Since SQL Server 2012, Enterprise has been licensed per core only (you cannot use the Server+CAL model for the Enterprise edition).

-- Server + CAL Licensing: This model requires one SQL Server license per server (or per VM or instance of SQL Server running) and a CAL for each user or device that accesses any SQL Server in your organization.
-Itโs very similar to the Windows Server CAL concept, but note SQL CALs are separate from Windows CALs.
+• Server + CAL Licensing: This model requires one SQL Server license per server (or per VM or instance of SQL Server running) and a CAL for each user or device that accesses any SQL Server in your organization.
+It’s very similar to the Windows Server CAL concept, but note SQL CALs are separate from Windows CALs.
 They are product-specific.
-This model is usually cost-effective if a relatively small or defined user population needs database access.
-For example, you have an application that 30 employees will use โ you could license one SQL Standard server (perhaps running on a single VM or physical server) and buy 30 SQL CALs.
+This model is typically cost-effective for a relatively small or defined user population that requires database access.
+For example, you have an application that 30 employees will use – you could license one SQL Standard server (perhaps running on a single VM or physical server) and buy 30 SQL CALs.
 However, if that application suddenly needed to be used by 500 employees, the CAL costs would multiply, and this model might become less attractive.
-Also, external or public user access is generally impractical under the CAL model (because youโd need a CAL for each user).
+Also, external or public user access is generally impractical under the CAL model (because you’d need a CAL for each user).
 In those cases, Per Core is the go-to.

-- Per Core Licensing: This model requires you to license all the CPU cores of the system (or VM) where SQL Server runs.
+• Per Core Licensing: This model requires you to license all the CPU cores of the system (or VM) where SQL Server runs.
 You purchase core licenses (sold in 2-core packs) for each core.
-Unlike Server+CAL, no separate CALs are needed โ any number of users or devices can access the SQL Server.
-This is advantageous for scenarios with a large or unpredictable user count, or when SQL is exposed to external users (where CALs arenโt feasible).
-Itโs also the only option for the Enterprise edition.
+Unlike Server+CAL, no separate CALs are needed – any number of users or devices can access the SQL Server.
+This is advantageous for scenarios with a large or unpredictable user count, or when SQL is exposed to external users (where CALs aren’t feasible).
+It’s also the only option for the Enterprise edition.
 A minimum of 4 core licenses is required per SQL Server instance, so even a small 2-core VM would need two 2-core license packs (4 cores total) to meet the minimum.
 Per-core licensing aligns cost with processing power rather than user count.
-For instance, if you run SQL Standard on a VM with eight vCPUs and have 100 users, you might compare the costs: 8 core licenses (no CALs needed) vs. one server license + 100 CALs.
-Depending on pricing, one could be cheaper.
-Generally, as the number of users grows, the core model becomes more economical (around the breakeven point of ~25โ30 users for SQL Standard, as a rough rule of thumb, but it varies).
+For instance, if you run SQL Standard on a VM with eight vCPUs and have 100 users, you might compare the costs: eight core licenses (no CALs needed) versus one server license plus 100 CALs.
+Depending on the pricing, one option may be cheaper.
+Generally, as the number of users grows, the core model becomes more economical (around the breakeven point of ~25–30 users for SQL Standard, as a rough rule of thumb, but it varies).

-- High Availability and Disaster Recovery: SQL Serverโs licensing has some allowances for passive secondary servers.
-If you have Software Assurance, you are typically allowed to set up one passive failover instance (in a separate OSE or server) for high availability and not pay extra licenses for it, as long as itโs truly passive (not serving data to clients except during a failover).
-This is a benefit called โAlways On Failover Serverโ rights.
-Without SA, any secondary server running SQL for any purpose (even just syncing for failover) needs to be fully licensed.
+• High Availability and Disaster Recovery: SQL Server’s licensing has some allowances for passive secondary servers.
+If you have Software Assurance, you are typically allowed to set up one passive failover instance (in a separate OSE or server) for high availability and not pay extra licenses for it, as long as it’s truly passive (not serving data to clients except during a failover).
+This is a benefit called “Always On Failover Server” rights.
+Without SA, any secondary server running SQL for any purpose (even just for failover) must be fully licensed.
 This is a major incentive to include SA for any large SQL deployments where HA is needed.

 Common SQL Server Licensing Pitfalls:

-- Under-counting cores in virtual deployments: Remembering the 4-core minimum per VM is critical.
-If you allocate 2 vCPUs to a SQL VM and license only 2 cores, youโre not compliant โ you still need four licenses for that VM.
-Similarly, update your licensing count accordingly if you dynamically change a VMโs vCPU count.
+• Under-counting cores in virtual deployments: Remembering the 4-core minimum per VM is critical.
+If you allocate two vCPUs to a SQL VM and license only 2 cores, you’re not compliant – you still need four licenses for that VM.
+Similarly, update your licensing count accordingly if you dynamically change a VM’s vCPU count.

-- Misusing Developer Edition in production: SQL Developer Edition is a free edition with all Enterprise features, but strictly for non-production use (development, testing, demos).
-Itโs common and allowed for dev/test environments, but occasionally, organizations mistakenly use it in a production environment to save costs โ which is not legal.
+• Misusing Developer Edition in production: SQL Developer Edition is a free edition with all Enterprise features, but it is strictly intended for non-production use (development, testing, demos).
+It’s common and allowed for dev/test environments, but occasionally, organizations mistakenly use it in a production environment to save costs, which is not legal.
 Ensure all production instances are licensed with Standard/Enterprise as appropriate, not left on Developer.

 Practical Examples: Choosing the Right Licensing Approach

-- Windows Server: You license 8 cores (actually 16 core licenses, due to the minimum) with Standard edition, which covers the host and up to 2 VMs โ perfect for your two VMs.
-You also purchase 15 User CALs so each employee can access the domain and file server services.
+• Windows Server: You license eight cores (actually 16 core licenses, due to the minimum) with Standard edition, which covers the host and up to 2 VMs – perfect for your two VMs.
+You also purchase 15 User CALs, allowing each employee to access domain and file server services.

-- SQL Server: Since there are only 15 users and one database VM, you opt for SQL Server Standard Server+CAL model.
-You buy 1 SQL Standard server license for that VM and 15 SQL CALs (likely the same 15 users, if theyโre the ones using the database).
+• SQL Server: Since there are only 15 users and one database VM, you opt for the SQL Server Standard Server+CAL model.
+You buy 1 SQL Standard server license for that VM and 15 SQL CALs (likely the same 15 users, if they’re the ones using the database).
 This setup is cost-efficient for a small environment and meets requirements.

-- Windows Server: You calculate that between all VMs and growth, each host may run 6-8 Windows VMs.
-Stacking Standard edition could work (each host would need the cores licensed twice to cover up to 4 VMs, and three times for up to 6 VMsโฆ), but this gets unwieldy.
+• Windows Server: You calculate that, between all VMs and growth, each host may run 6-8 Windows VMs.
+Stacking the Standard edition could work (each host would need the cores licensed twice to cover up to 4 VMs, and three times for up to 6 VMs), but this approach becomes unwieldy.
 You decide to license each host with the Datacenter edition (16 cores per host).
-This way, you donโt worry about counting VMs โ any number of Windows VMs is fine.
+This way, you don’t worry about counting VMs – any number of Windows VMs is fine.
 You also acquire 200 User CALs to cover all employees across all Windows Servers.
 This covers your Windows infrastructure completely and gives flexibility to add more VMs.

-- The Standard DB has four vCPUs.
+• The Standard DB has four vCPUs.
 You license that VM with 4 SQL Standard core licenses (with SA, giving you flexibility to move it on the cluster under License Mobility).
-If the internal app user count grows beyond a few hundred, youโll consider moving it to core licensing on the Enterprise edition later.
+If the internal app user count exceeds a few hundred, you’ll consider migrating it to core licensing on the Enterprise edition later.
 For now, four cores cover it.

-- This configuration avoids any per-user SQL licensing issues and leverages the virtualization rights of Windows Datacenter.
+• This configuration avoids any per-user SQL licensing issues and leverages the virtualization rights of Windows Datacenter.
 It does mean a larger upfront cost (Datacenter and SQL Enterprise are premium), but it provides simplicity and scalability.
-Compliance-wise, each host is fully covered for Windows, and your SQL instances are properly core licensed, independent of user counts.
+Compliance-wise, each host is fully covered for Windows, and your SQL instances are properly core-licensed, regardless of user counts.

 Optimizing and Managing Over Time

-After deploying Windows and SQL Server licenses, continuously monitor usage.
-For Windows Server, ensure new VMs donโt exceed your licensed counts (in our example, with Datacenter, thatโs not an issue โ a big reason we chose it).
+After deploying Windows and SQL Server licenses, continuously monitor usage to ensure optimal performance.
+For Windows Server, ensure that new VMs don’t exceed your licensed counts (in our example, with Datacenter, this’s not an issue – a significant reason we chose it).

 For SQL Server, monitor performance and load.
-If you see one instance heavily used, confirm youโve assigned enough core licenses for any vCPU increases.
-Also, look for any Enterprise features accidentally enabled on Standard servers.
+If you see one instance heavily used, confirm you’ve assigned enough core licenses for any vCPU increases.
+Also, look for any Enterprise features that may have been accidentally enabled on Standard servers.

 Conduct periodic internal audits (perhaps annually or before a Microsoft true-up) to verify that your license entitlements match deployments.